128technology/docs/docs/installer_cli_reference.md

 ### `download`

 Download 128T software and save it to the local repository.
-After download, the software will be available for future installation and/or upgrades.
+After download, the software will be available for future installation and upgrades.

 ```sh
 install128t download